flibustier/blockathon2018.github.io/README.md

 ## How to get started.

-1. Make sure that you are a member of https://github.com/orgs/BeyondBankingDays/.
-Slack/Talk to organization of Hackathon if you are not yet a member and ask for an invite.
-Membership of BeyondBankingDays allows you to store and analyse private repo's on GitHub.
+1. Make sure that you are a member of [BeyondBankingDays](https://github.com/orgs/BeyondBankingDays/).
+Slack or talk to organization of Hackathon if you are not yet a member and ask for an invite.
+Membership of the BeyondBankingDays org. allows you to store and analyse private repo's on GitHub.

 2. Visit [bettercodehub.com](https://bettercodehub.com) and accept the scopes, please!